EnrightLab/Courses-and-Practicals/EMBO_Heidelberg_2017/miR_210_Experiment/mini_mapping/README.md

 22	16171606	16171951	+
 ```

-The two samples (Lanes 1-4, 2 replicates) are represented by single end sequencing files.
+The two samples (Lanes 1-4, 2 replicates) are represented by single-end sequencing files.

 *   mir210_lane1.fq.gz
 *   mir210_lane2.fq.gz
 *   control_lane1.fq.gz
 *   control_lane2.fq.gz

-We will launch HiSat2 on each of the files (HiSat can also process sets of paired end files).
-We also need to let TopHat know the type of sequencing (unstranded).
-We provide the splice site information and the HiSat Index.
+We will launch HISAT2 on each of the files (HISAT2 can also process sets of paired end files).
+By default HISAT2 assumes the sequencing was unstranded.
+We provide the splice site information and the HISAT2 Index.
 The -p 4 option asks for four processors per run, for bigger machines you can increase this for faster runs when aligning more reads.

 ```
 hisat2 --known-splicesite-infile known_splice_sites.txt -p 4 -x Homo_sapiens.GRCh37.dna.22 -U mir210_lane1.fq.gz | samtools view -bS - > mir210_lane1.bam